MJM-cyper/Python/README.md

+This is additional info to the original README.md file.

 The code is combined into one script and modified.
 The bad request and not found responses are seperated into their own functions to keep things clean: